iklick/iklick.github.io/_posts/2021-01-04-set-cover-in-parallel.md

   }
 ```

-With this storage scheme, the struct used to store an instance of the setcover problem can be defined,
+With this storage scheme, the structure used to store an instance of an SCP can be defined,

 ```c
   typedef struct {